jamesobed/ISDS-Random-Number-generator/README.md

 Minimum number must be a positive number
 Maximum number must be a greater than zero

+The app is hosted on.\
+Open [https://isds-random-number-generator-by-james.netlify.app/](http://localhost:3000) to view it in the browser.

 ### `npm start`

 Runs the app in the development mode.\